Erik Spoelstra has one of the greatest coaching resumes of all time. It’s time to give him some more respect.

 He’s always there, you forget he’s there, then you have some and remember, “This stuff is actually pretty good.”

 Spoelstra does have a caveat about his career thus far.
 For every championship he’s won, he had one of the first real superteams in NBA history.

 So how does this guy keep his job for so long with such little success?

 I don’t think this is a stretch when I say this, but I think Erik Spoelstra could be the next Gregg Popovich.

-I always thought once Pat Reilly calls it quits, the Miami Heat should hand the keys over to coach.
+I always thought once Pat Riley calls it quits as team President, the Miami Heat should hand the keys over to Erik Spoelstra.
 He’s really earned his stripes in this league, and has kept himself relevant in a situation where most other coaches would falter.

-He’s so forgotten, and I think it’s because of the LeBron James years.
+He’s also forgotten because of the LeBron James years.

 He’s overshadowed by the greatness that surrounded him, but great coaches know how to get the best out of great players.

 Coming out of the University of Portland, Spoelstra wanted to be a coach in the NBA.
 Nothing was going to stop him from attaining that dream.

 He got a gig in the film room with the Miami Heat.